 When someone in your family has a serious illness you may not think of yourself as a carer, but the support you provide is vital.
 Providing this care can have a major impact on you and it takes time to adjust and find ways of managing.
 Kilbryde Hospice can support you to do this considering all your needs as a carer.

-Kilbryde Hospice Carers Programme is aimed at anyone who is caring for someone with a life-limiting illness .
-The programme offers you a choice of sessions depending on your needs and the information you require.
+Kilbryde Hospice Carer Programme is aimed at anyone who is caring for someone with a life-limiting illness .
+The programme offers you as a carer a choice of sessions depending on your needs.
 It will also give you the opportunity to meet with other carers who are having similar experiences.
 The course runs four times a year.
-Check the website for dates.

 We have a team of volunteer Carer Champions who are committed to supporting carers and relatives at Kilbryde Hospice.
 They ensure that carers are prioritised in every area of the organisation and act as a point of contact.

 Though grieving is a natural response to the death of someone close it can be very distressing and some people need additional support to get through this difficult time.
 Often carers and relatives do not know where to go for support and advice after their relative has died.
 Kilbryde Hospice is here to provide you with support, comfort and advice at every stage of the person's illness and after their death.

 Owing to COVID-19, our bereavement service has been delivered by phone or videolink.
 If your relative or friend died under the care of Kilbryde Hospice and you require bereavement support please ask your GP to refer you to us.